Kelvindale: Construction

-The district is dominated by the Temple gas holders (erected in 1891, now de-commissioned and Category B listed in 2018) which were reputed to be the biggest in the United Kingdom.
+The district is dominated by the Temple gas holders (erected in 1891, now decommissioned and Category B listed in 2018) which were reputed to be the biggest in the United Kingdom.
 During the Second World War the Royal Air Force stationed a balloon unit on what is now ex-MoD housing on Dorchester Avenue.
 The large fields were once used for grazing horses and cattle but are now the site of more tenement building and the Kelvindale Primary School.
-Gibson Hall, a former Glasgow Caledonian University Hall of Residence which stood on Dorchester Avenue, was recently demolished to make way for a new build.
-Flanders House, built for soldiers of the Great War, was demolished in 2006 and has been replaced by a modern construction.
+Gibson Hall, a former Glasgow Caledonian University hall of residence which stood on Dorchester Avenue, was recently demolished to make way for a new build.
+Flanders House, built for World War One soldiers, was demolished in 2006 and has been replaced by a modern construction.

-Many of the street names in the area are named after places in England: these include Dorchester, Hertford and Leicester Avenues, Colchester, Chelmsford, Manchester, Kendal, Penrith, Northampton, Ripon, Southampton, Weymouth and Winchester Drives, and Beaconsfield Road.
-A few are named after Scottish placenames, including Grandtully Drive and Fortingall Avenue.
+Many of the street names in the area are taken from places in England: these include Dorchester, Hertford and Leicester Avenues, Colchester, Chelmsford, Manchester, Kendal, Penrith, Northampton, Ripon, Southampton, Weymouth and Winchester Drives, and Beaconsfield Road.
+A few are named after Scottish places, including Grandtully Drive and Fortingall Avenue.

 In the early 2000s, Kelvindale remained a desirable family area near the city's West End.
 In 2007, Bryant Homes controversially removed a large number of trees from a local lane to provide better access to a new housing development.
 The actor Robert Carlyle was among those who protested against the felling.
 In July 2009, a suspected arson attack caused considerable damage to the site.
-One partially constructed four story housing block burnt to the ground and the only occupied building on the site was evacuated.
+One partially constructed four-storey housing block burnt to the ground and the only occupied building on the site was evacuated.